Columns > Published on March 6th, 2025

 1. Write a great book (or proposal)

-If you don’t have a book, you can’t get a book deal.
-Before you start thinking about finding an agent or choosing a publisher, you’ll need to buckle down and write your book.
-So put some coffee on, get settled into your desk, and put that big idea into words!
-(You can check out this post for concrete tips on the actual writing process.)
+Before you start thinking about finding an agent or choosing a publisher, you actually need to write your book.
+So put some coffee on, settle into your desk, and put that big idea into words!
+(You can check out this post for concrete tips on the writing process.)

-Before you start querying agents, take a few weeks away from your book before revising it from beginning to end.
-Then, proofread it thoroughly.
+Before you start querying agents, take a few weeks away from your manuscript before revising it from beginning to end.
 If you can, send the book off to a few beta readers for broad feedback.

-After you feel good about your manuscript or proposal, it’s time to start thinking about how you want to publish your book.
+After you feel good about your manuscript or proposal, it’s time to start looking for an agent.

 3. Craft a compelling query letter

 To get a top agent’s attention, you’ll need to write a great query.
-A query letter lays out exactly what your book has to offer — for nonfiction authors, it’s basically a truncated version of your book proposal — and it’ll be your first introduction to potential agents.
+A query letter lays out exactly what your book has to offer — for nonfiction authors, it’s a truncated version of your book proposal.
 This letter should:

 Proving that there’s a market for your book is important here.
 If you have a platform on social media, a newsletter with many subscribers, or a popular blog, leverage these as audiences for your book.
 If you don’t have an existing platform, explain why the topic that your book covers does have a platform — a group of people who will read your book.

 Congratulations!
 The work of getting a book deal is over.
 You’ve still got lots to do, though — you’ll need to finish writing your book, go through multiple rounds of revisions, and help with marketing to drive pre-orders and guarantee sales.
-You can read more about this part of the process in Rebecca van Laer’s post about working with Bloomsbury to publish and market her nonfiction book, Cat.
+You can read more about the production stage in Rebecca van Laer’s post about working with Bloomsbury to publish and market her nonfiction book, Cat

 Now: as you’ve seen, landing a book deal involves a lot more than just writing a great book.
 To make the process easier and increase your odds of winning a coveted spot on a top publisher’s release schedule, check out the additional tips below.